Drea1989/Odie_robo_assistant/README.md

 #### speech to text

+Mozilla DeepSpeech

 ### Advanced Computer Vision

 #### object recognition

+Tensorflow Inception with transfer learning to train with real life situation

 #### face recognition

+DNN architecture for face detection and expression recognition

 #### optical character recognition

+TODO: research for open source models

 ### Interaction DB

 #### Users data

+SQLScript DB

 #### common sentences

+TODO: exploring SQL or NO-SQL architecture

 ### Path Planning

 #### face tracking

+use camera pan and tilt to keep the face at the centre of the image

 #### object following

+follow a target object(can be a person) using motion

 #### Search